 Are pets allowed?

-Yes, we gladly welcome four-legged family members at Soaring Heights Communities Please see the Animal Addendum for more information about our pet policy and information about restricted breeds.
+Yes, we gladly welcome four-legged family members at Soaring Heights Communities Please see the Animal Policy for more information about our pet policy and information about restricted breeds.

 Are there any special safety features or tips about my home or community I should know about?

 We have put together a short video highlighting